coderefinery/TTT4HPC_parallel_workflows/content/pitfalls/os_side.md

 While parallelizing code can often speed up processing of large quantities of problems, there are often limitations which are easily missed on the side of the scheduler, or the hardware used.

-## File access limitatons
+## File access limitations

 While your own computer will most likely have a fast SSD drive, many file servers still operate using spinning disks, which are inherently slower.
 To still provide fast access to data, this is commonly addressed by file systems where files get spread over multiple disks, and the file system starting to read from multiple disks at once leading to an overall read speed similar to that of a SSD.
-However this "striping" is commonly only applied to larger files since the benefit for really small files is irelevant.
-At the same time the file systems or even the disks themselves commonly provide some caches, which allow for fast access to smaller files if they are read repetetively Now imagine you have some code that loads many small files and you run this code in parallel (as is typical for a workflow training an model).
+However this "striping" is commonly only applied to larger files since the benefit for really small files is irrelevant.
+At the same time the file systems or even the disks themselves commonly provide some caches, which allow for fast access to smaller files if they are read repetitively Now imagine you have some code that loads many small files and you run this code in parallel (as is typical for a workflow training an model).
 All those processes will try to read thousands of small files at random.
 In this situation, the caches of the file system will not be large enough to contain all your requested files, while